 The policy of the Trustees is to maintain a level of reserves that will be adequate to provide a stable basis for the continuing activity of the Multi Academy Trust having in mind such factors as fluctuations in anticipated pupil numbers, whilst ensuring that excessive funds are not accumulated.
 This is assessed over a five-year budget period.
-Limited fluctuations due to pupil numbers are expected and the policy is to maintain end of year reserves of a minimum of one month's operating costs which is £548,891.
-Additional reserves are necessary to support school building improvements, ELAT schools have been unsuccessful in securing any CIF bids to date.
+Limited fluctuations due to pupil numbers are expected and the policy is to maintain end of year reserves of a minimum of one month's operating costs which is £613,063.
+Additional reserves are necessary to support school building improvements.
 In the next five years some schools have planned deficits which will be funded from the reserves.